-This species is known only from a tiny area on the island of Sumatra, Indonesia.
-The type locality is unspecified.
-It is apparently confined to Lubuk Selasi, at the head of the Terusan River at about 1,000m asl, on the borders of three districts, Padang Pariaman, Solok and Pesisir Selatan.
-Despite searches, it has not been found above 1,260m, or below 800m asl.
+This species is known only from a tiny area on the island of Sumatra, Indonesia, from an unspecified type locality.
+It is apparently confined to Lubuk Selasi, at the head of the Terusan River at about 1,000 m asl, on the borders of three districts, Padang Pariaman, Solok and Pesisir Selatan, in West Sumatra Province (Teynie et al. 2010).
+Despite searches, it has not been found above 1,260 m asl, or below 800 m asl.
 Surveys in several other parts of Sumatra have failed to find this species, and it is likely to have a very restricted distribution.

 Habitat and Ecology

-It has been found along a small, clear stream with a width of 15m in secondary forest.
+Since the identity of the specimens in the rediscovery are uncertain, the following habitat and ecological information should be interpreted with caution (D. Iskandar pers. comm.
+May 2017).
+It has been found along a small, clear stream with a width of 15 m in secondary forest.
 No evidence of breeding has been found, but it presumably breeds by larval development in streams.
 It is not known whether or not the species is dependent on forest, though this is likely.

 Since its rediscovery, there has been extensive and very rapid habitat destruction for rice paddies in its only known locality, leading to the siltation of streams, which might affect its ability to breed.